King (company): Games

 King games offer asynchronous play, enabling users to connect to their Facebook account whilst playing on their smartphone or tablet device.
 This means that the user's progress is updated across all platforms, allowing the player to switch from smartphone, to tablet, to Facebook without losing their progress in the game.

 Bubble Witch Saga was King's first mobile game, released in July 2012 after its launch on Facebook in September 2011.
 Papa Pear Saga was released in March 2013 on Facebook, it is a Peggle variation.

 Around 2012, Pyramid Solitaire Saga was soft launched on Facebook.
 It was released on mobile in May 2014.
 In late 2012 Pet Rescue Saga was launched on Facebook, then on iOS and Android In June 2013, Candy Crush Soda Saga was soft launched on Facebook and mobile and Bubble Witch 2 Saga was widely released for Android and iOS devices.
 In November 2014, Candy Crush Soda Saga was widely released on Android and iOS.
 Alpha Betty Saga launched on Facebook in April 2015.
 This game is a variation of Bookworm.

 In 2013, King acquired the Defold game engine, developed by Ragnar Svensson and Christian Murray in 2007 as a lightweight 2D game engine.
 The two had offered the engine to King as well as their services as contractors to support it, and later bought the engine, using it first for the game Blossom Blast Saga.
 In March 2016, King released the Defold engine as a free development tool for any user, and by May 2020, it ceded control of the engine to the Defold Foundation, which made the engine open source with plans to continue to support it with additional investment from King.

 King announced in April 2017 that they will be developing a mobile Call of Duty game, a property owned by Activision; the game would be one of the first ones outside of the casual mobile space for the company.

-King's most popular game is Candy Crush Saga, which was launched on King's website in March 2011, which is a tile-matching game.
+King's most popular game is Candy Crush Saga, a tile-matching game which was launched on King's website in March 2011.
 It launched on Facebook in April 2012 and quickly gained popularity.
 Following its success on Facebook, King launched Candy Crush Saga on mobile (iOS and Android) in November 2012.
 The game was downloaded over 10 million times in its first month.
 In January 2013, it became the number one most played game on Facebook.
 It had over 45 million monthly users in March 2013.
 By January 2014, it had over 150 million monthly users.

 While King continues to release other titles, the company's principle focus as of November 2017 are on its four most popular series: Candy Crush Saga, Bubble Witch Saga, Pet Rescue Saga, and Farm Heroes Saga.